hugke729/hugke729.github.io/data/index.md

 This page includes links to datasets associated with some papers I have published.
 For each paper, a secondary link may be provided for redundancy, but the dataset at the link is identical.
 Please let me know if any links appear broken.

-__Imaging thermocline microstructure in 2D with swaths traced by wave-pumped χpods__
+__Imaging thermocline microstructure in 2D with swaths traced by wave-pumped χpods (2025)__
-Submitted to *J. Geophys.
+*J. Geophys.
 Res.
-Oceans.*
+Oceans.*, doi:10.1029/2024JC022134
 [Data link][swaths_link]

 __Fjord circulation induced by melting icebergs (2024)__